3dgeo-heidelberg/helios/README.md

 python -m pip install --no-build-isolation --config-settings=build-dir="build" -v -e .
 ```

-This will install the Helios++ Python package in editable mode and expose the
+This will install the HELIOS++ Python package in editable mode and expose the
 CMake build directory used as `build` (adapt as needed).
 Additional CMake variables
 can be passed with e.g. `--config-settings=cmake.define.BUILD_TESTING="ON"`.